ParkerHitch/Zacc/README.md

 - Rules should be of the form "NONTERMINAL -> SYMB_A SYMB_B ..."
 - To use Tokens in your rules, use the enum member name.
 So, if your enum had members "IDENTIFIER" and "PLUS you could make a rule like "ADD -> IDENTIFIER PLUS IDENTIFIER"
-- The first rule(s) you create must be of the form "A -> B C D ...
-Y Z EOF".
-Reducing by this/these rule(s) signals the complete parsing of a file, and will cause the parser to accept the input and stop parsing.
-The compiler will return the return value of the semantic action(s) associated with this/these rule(s) upon successfully compiling a file.
+- The first rule you create must be of the form "A -> B ...
+Z **EOF**".
+Reducing by this rule signals the complete parsing of a file, and will cause the parser to accept the input and stop parsing.
+The compiler will return the return value of the semantic action associated with this rule upon successfully compiling a file.

 <details>
 <summary>Example</summary>